- 1. Requirements Management

 How to: Set a specific timeframe and agenda for the workshop.
-Include brainstorm, focus group, and prototype (if applicable) opportunities within the schedule.
+Include brainstorming, focus group, and prototyping (if applicable) opportunities within the schedule.
 Use these to guide the discussion and record input.

 Use case: When business analysts need data from large groups of participants.